Patrick Butler is president and chief executive officer of the Association of Public Television Stations.

-In government service, Butler was special assistant to US Senate Majority Leader Howard H. Baker, Jr. (R-TN) and consultant to the White House Chief of Staff during Baker’s service with President Reagan.
+In government service, Butler was special assistant to US Senate Majority Leader Howard H. Baker, Jr. (R-TN) and advisor to the White House Chief of Staff during Baker’s service with President Reagan.
 Butler was also a speechwriter and associate editor of the White House Editorial Office for President Gerald R. Ford.
 He was chairman of the impeachment task force for US Representative Lawrence J. Hogan (R-MD), a member of the House Judiciary Committee during its consideration of articles of impeachment against President Nixon in 1974.

 Butler majored in Political Science at the University of Tennessee and earned a Master of Arts in Communication (with distinction) from American University.
 He also earned a Certificate in Finance and Accounting from the Wharton School of the University of Pennsylvania and has been accepted as a Joan Shorenstein Fellow at Harvard University's John F. Kennedy School of Government.
 He was a guest lecturer (The First Amendment in the 21st Century) at the 75th anniversary commemoration of Princeton University's Woodrow Wilson School of Public Affairs.